Panthera spelaea: Distribution and habitat

 During the Last Glacial Period, P. spelaea formed a contiguous population across the mammoth steppe, from Western Europe to northwest North America.
-It was widely distributed in the Iberian Peninsula, Italian Peninsula, Southeast Europe, Great Britain, Central Europe, the East European Plain, the Ural Mountains, most of Northeast Asia (ranging as far south as Northeast China and possibly the Korean peninsula), and across the Bering land bridge into Alaska, Yukon, and possibly Alberta.
+It was widely distributed in the Iberian Peninsula, Italian Peninsula, Southeast Europe, Great Britain, Central Europe, the East European Plain, the Ural Mountains, most of Northeast Asia (ranging as far south as Northeast China, Japan, and possibly the Korean peninsula), and across the Bering land bridge into Alaska, Yukon, and possibly Alberta.
+While the cave lion was thought to be regionally extinct in Beringia between 33kya and 22kya due to a lack of fossils, eDNA suggests that cave lions may have been present in the Yukon ca. 29,477kya.

 The cave lion had a wide elevation range, with finds extending up over 2000 m above sea level in the European Alps and in Buryatia in Northern Asia, though they probably did not occupy mountainous habitats all-year round.
 The cave lion probably inhabited predominantly open habitats such as steppe and grasslands although it would have also occurred in open woodlands as well.
 While during the Last Glacial Period it was often associated with cold environments, the species also inhabited temperate environments, such as in Europe during the Last Interglacial/Eemian.